nodejs/node/doc/api/documentation.md

 <!-- separator -->

-> Stability: 3 - Legacy.
-The feature is no longer recommended for use.
-While it
+> Stability 3 - Legacy.
+Although this feature is unlikely to be removed and is
-> likely will not be removed, and is still covered by semantic-versioning
+> still covered by semantic-versioning guarantees, it is no longer actively
-> guarantees, use of the feature should be avoided.
+> maintained, and other alternatives are available.

+Features are marked as legacy rather than being deprecated if their use does no harm, and they are widely relied upon within the npm ecosystem.
+Bugs found in legacy features are unlikely to be fixed.

 Use caution when making use of Experimental features, particularly within modules.
 Users may not be aware that experimental features are being used.